BigMurph619/Emerald-Monomon/readme.md

 14. All held items found on pivot options/HM friend catches are allowed to be kept.
 "Catch and release" mon held items are not allowed.
     - Purchased/gifted mon's items are not allowed i.e. Magikarp Route 4, Silph Co.
 Lapras, Dojo Hitmon.
     - You may not catch a wild mon unless it is a pivot option, Shiny, or needed for HM friend.

+# Credits
+ - [iateyourpie](https://www.twitch.tv/iateyourpie) Inspired by Kaizo IronMON
+ - [PyroMike](https://github.com/PyroMikeGit) For the Smart AI Randomizer v2

 ### [Top](#monomon-rules) | [Core Game Rules](#core-game-rules) | [Settings](#settings) | [FRLG Game Specific](#specific-game-rules)